datboyblu3/Terraform-OCI-Sliver/README.md

 ````

 ## Ansible

+## SliverC2 Commands

+Sliver C2 is an open-source command and control (C2) framework developed by BishopFox.
+It is designed for adversary emulation, red teaming, and penetration testing.
+Sliver provides features similar to other C2 frameworks like Cobalt Strike and Metasploit, but it is particularly popular for its flexibility, modularity, and support for multiple operating systems.

+### **Key Features of Sliver C2:**
+- **Cross-platform Support:** Works on Windows, Linux, and macOS.
+- **Multiple Communication Channels:** Uses HTTP, HTTPS, DNS, and Mutual TLS (mTLS) for covert communication.
+- **Built-in Payload Generation:** Allows easy deployment of implants (beacons) in various formats.
+- **Multi-user Support:** Supports team-based operations.
+- **Dynamic Evasion Techniques:** Includes features to bypass endpoint detection and response (EDR) solutions.
+- **Extensibility:** Can be customized with Golang for additional functionalities.

 ---
 **Disclaimer:** This project is for educational and research purposes only.
 Unauthorized use in production or external environments is strictly prohibited.